GKE Ingress

 Adding a Kubernetes Ingress

-Once a Service and Load Balancer are deployed, add an Ingress:
+Once a Service and Load Balancer are deployed, complete the following steps to add an Ingress:

 1. Select Kubernetes -> Ingress from the navigation pane.